Poldark Mine: In the media

 The author of the Poldark books Winston Graham gave permission to use the title as the name of the mine.
 He launched some of his books at Poldark Mine, including the last Poldark book in 2002, a year before his death.

 Actress Angharad Rees, who had the leading role of Demelza in the 1970s BBC TV costume drama Poldark was a regular visitor to the mine and gardens up to the time of her death in 2012.
 There is a memorial to her at Poldark Mine which was dedicated by her son.

 The BBC approached Peter Young to use the mine as location for a number of scenes for their 1977 series of Poldark.
 This included some of the underground sequences.

 In the 1977 television film The Man in the Iron Mask, the title character had his mask made and fitted at Wendron Forge, most other locations being in France.
 Another, shorter, BBC series Penmarrick was filmed at the mine in 1979.

 The most recent filming on the site was in summer 2014, for the new BBC series of Poldark broadcast in 2015.

 The site today

 The mine and its museum are part of the UNESCO Cornwall and West Devon Mining Landscape, a World Heritage Site.

 As of 2015, Poldark was the only complete tin mine in the UK open to the public for genuine underground tours of an 18th-century mine, and the only mine in Cornwall that pumps water to allow public access (at a rate of 30 to 40,000 gallons a day).
+As of March 2026 the site is still closed to the public.